Stomach and oesophageal cancers

 • Eat foods rich in iron, such as meat, eggs and softened dark green leafy vegetables.

-• Eat foods high in vitamin C (e.g. red or orange fruits and vegetables) to help your body absorb iron from iron-rich foods, especially plant-based sources.
+• Eat foods high in vitamin C (e.g. red or orange fruits and vegetables) to help your body absorb iron.

-• Avoid drinking tea and coffee with meals, as these can prevent your body absorbing iron.
+• Avoid drinking tea and coffee with meals, as they can prevent your body absorbing iron.

-• If you smoke, talk to your GP about quitting or call the Quitline on 13 7848 for support and information.
-Smoking tobacco can make symptoms worse.
+• If you smoke, talk to your GP about quitting or call the Quitline on 13 7848.
+Smoking tobacco can increase the risk of developing anaemia.

 Life after treatment

 For some people, stomach or oesophageal cancer does come back after treatment, which is known as a recurrence.
-If the cancer returns, you may have further treatment, including chemotherapy, radiation therapy or surgery.
+If the cancer returns, you may have further treatment.

 Talk to a cancer nurse